-Set up MX records for G Suite and Gmail
+Set up MX records for G Suite Gmail

 How it works

-- Keep the Setup Wizard open and sign in to your domain host in another window or tab.
+- Keep setup instructions open and sign in to your domain host in another window or tab.
 Your host manages technical settings for your domain.

 - You’ll then update the MX record settings to direct your email to your G Suite account.
 It’s like registering a new address with the post office so that your mail gets delivered.